cantdoit/tsfilego/src/UserGuide/develop/QuickStart/InterfaceDefinition/InterfaceDefinition-CPP.md

      *
      * @param table_name The name of the table.
 Must be a non-empty string.
      *                   This name is used to identify the table within the system.
-     * @param column_schemas A vector containing pointers to ColumnSchema objects.
+     * @param column_schemas A vector containing ColumnSchema objects.
      *                       Each ColumnSchema defines the schema for one column in the table.
      */
     TableSchema(const std::string& table_name,